Japan Socialist Party: Divisions and Asanuma's assassination

 The "Eda Vision" of a more moderate form of socialism was received enthusiastically in the mainstream Japanese press, and polled well in public opinion polls.
 However, it did not lead to any significant expansion of party membership; in 1961, the JSP made a push to increase its membership to over 100,000 within the next three years, but only 363 members were added over the next six months.
 Moreover, the "Eda Vision" was the final straw for the more orthodox Marxist left-wing factions in the JSP, who had already chafed against the moderate tone of Eda's "structural reform" platform.
 In particular, they could not accept praise of what they viewed as the "imperialist" United States and Great Britain, and the "deviationist" and "Stalinist" Soviet Union.

-At the 22nd Party Congress in November 1962, the left-wing of the JSP revolted, and succeeded in persuading a majority of party members present to adopt an "Eda Vision Criticism Resolution" that renounced the "Eda Vision" as antithetical to core party principles.
+At the 22nd Party Congress in November 1962, the left wing of the JSP revolted, and succeeded in persuading a majority of party members present to adopt an "Eda Vision Criticism Resolution" that renounced the "Eda Vision" as antithetical to core party principles.
 Eda was forced to resign his position as Secretary General, and thereafter the party returned to a more dogmatically Marxist platform which emphasized the urban working classes as the party's main political base.
+This move to the left was the result of the split within the JSP, with the creation of the Democratic Socialist Party leading to a leftward shift in the balance of power within the party.
+This culminated in the adoption in 1964–66 of the programmatic document The Road to Socialism in Japan (commonly called “The Road”), which rejected both a purely reformist approach and the welfare state (described as ‘a device to prolong capitalism’) and conceived of a socialist parliamentary majority presiding over a transitional government that would eventually inaugurate ‘a kind of class rule’ by the proletariat.